of Beloved Aphorisms from

 Somewhere, in a distant galaxy, a rogue asteroid begins a billion year journey towards Earth, bringing our unnoticed and meaningless annihilation.

-Wisdom is often a little late.
+Wisdom often arrives late.

 Love is not friendship.